benwhalley/mindframe/README.md

 Unlike systems which fine-tune language models to produce output similar in tone of style to that of a therapist, mindframe focusses on the structure of the therapy itself.
 This allows for more control over the therapy flow, and for interventions to be more easily validated and tested.

-Segmentation of different tasks allows treatment developers to integrate multiple specialised models trained in different tasks: for example different models may be used to detect transitions in conversation betwee stages of therapy, versus generating realistic text/speech.
+Segmentation of different tasks allows treatment developers to integrate multiple specialised models trained in different tasks: for example different models may be used to detect transitions in conversation between stages of therapy, versus generating realistic text/speech.
 This helps to reduce the load on any single model, reduces hallucination, and ensures the language model follows the larger structural transitions within and across sessions.
 The modular nature of the system allows for easy testing and validation of individual intervention components.